Roles and Permissions

 - The

-method can be used to create roles and grant permissions in the database. - Permissions are enforced by granting the specified actions on the listed schemas to the role.
+create_rolesmethod creates roles and optionally grants permissions in the database. - Permissions are enforced by granting the specified actions on the listed schemas to the role.

 PermissionType Enum: